kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 -- _The Rise and Fall of Merry England: The Ritual Year 1400–1700_.
 Oxford: Oxford University Press, 1994.

 James, Anne. _Poets, Players, and Preachers: Remembering the Gunpowder Plot in Seventeenth-Century England_.
 Toronto: University of Toronto Press, 2016.

-Johnston, J. A. _Probate Inventories of Lincoln Citizens 1661–1714_.
-Woodbridge: Boydell and Brewer, 1991.

 Jones, N. G. ‘Wills, Trusts and Trusting from the Statute of Uses to Lord’. _Journal of Legal History_ 31, no. 3 (2010): 273–98.